Five offseason issues the Jets need to tackle

 The Jets missed the playoffs for the 11th consecutive season.
 Coach Robert Saleh is confident that drought will end under his watch.
 General manager Joe Douglas has the tools to fix some of the Jets’ holes.
 They are more than $55 million under the salary cap and could surpass $60 million with some housecleaning.
+They will be picking at No. 4 and No. 10 in the first round of the draft.
 Here are the areas that need addressing:

 SHORE UP THE D-LINE

 Saleh’s whole defensive system is predicated on the line causing havoc and the Jets didn’t do that.
 Things might have been different if edge rusher Carl Lawson hadn’t blown out his Achilles in the preseason.
-The Jets went into Week 18 a bottom-five rushing defense and had allowed a franchise-worst 477 points through 16 games.
+The Jets allowed a franchise-worst 504 points this year and went into Week 18 with a bottom-five rushing defense.
 General manager Joe Douglas could use an early pick on an edge rusher.
 He also will have the money to spend on the defense, which is a must this offseason.
 He should lock up defensive tackle Quinnen Williams with a long-term deal and re-sign Foley Fatukasi to bolster the interior.

 GET WILSON WEAPONS